-Henderson Beach State Park, located on Florida’s Emerald Coast, is known for its beautiful, crystal-clear waters and sparkling white beaches.
-The vibrant emerald green waters are undoubtedly the most mesmerizing feature of the park.
+Located on Florida’s Emerald Coast, Henderson Beach State Park is known for its beautiful, crystal-clear waters and sparkling white beaches.
+The vibrant emerald green waters are the most mesmerizing feature of the park.

 Emerald green waters shimmer in the sunlight and are unique because of the reflection of the sun off the sugar-white sand beneath the waves.
-In the clear waters, you may see a variety of marine life including tropical fish, dolphins or a sea turtle if you’re lucky.
-The waters are typically between 75 - 80 degrees most months and are a refreshing way to beat the heat and Florida sunshine.
+In the clear waters, you may see a variety of marine life, including tropical fish, dolphins or a sea turtle if you’re lucky.
+The waters are typically between 75 to 80 degrees most months and are a refreshing way to beat the heat.

 Visitors to coastal parks are reminded to pay close attention to the colored flags posted at welcome stations and on the beaches.

 These flags indicate the swimming conditions at the beach: